ElliottjPierce/noiz/book/src/more-info/comparing-to-other-libraries.md

 | worley                | 5.7      ✅ | 24.5         | 11.8           | 17.8            |
 | worley approximate    | 2.8      ✅ | ---          | ---            | ---             |

+Note that "worley approximate" is a faster version of "worley" with some compromises.

 ### 3D

 Time (milliseconds) per 101 ^ 3 = 1030301 samples.
 Lower is better.